projectcalico/calico/getting-started/kubernetes/trying-ebpf.md

 In the tech preview release, eBPF mode has the following pre-requisites:

 - A v5.3+ Linux kernel, for the tech preview release, we have limited our testing to Ubuntu 19.10 so we strongly recommend that you start with that too.
 - An underlying network that doesn't require Calico to use an overlay.
 The instructions below guide you through setting up a cluster in a single AWS subnet; an alternative would be to set up your cluster on-prem with a routed network topology.
-Using the IPIP or VXLAN overlay modes add additional overhead making it harder to see the benefits of eBPF mode.
-- The network must be configured to allow {{site.prodname}} packets between Calico hosts.
-VXLAN is used to forward packets from outside the cluster that are destined for NodePorts and ClusterIPs.
+- The network must be configured to allow VXLAN packets between  {{site.prodname}}  hosts.
-- Single-homed hosts; eBPF mode currently assumes a single "main" host IP.
+- Single-homed hosts; eBPF mode currently assumes a single "main" host IP and interface.
 - Must use the Calico CNI plugin and Calico IPAM.
-It is not compatible with third-party CNI plugins (AWS CNI/Azure CNI/GKE CNI/flannel etc).
+It is not yet compatible with third-party CNI plugins (AWS CNI/Azure CNI/GKE CNI/flannel etc).
 - IPv4 only.
 The tech preview release does not support IPv6.
 - Kubernetes API Datastore only.
 - Typha is not supported in the tech preview.